aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 ## Disadvantages of MLP
 * Need to connect neurons in the hidden layer to ALL the neurons in the input layer
-* No spatial information: Since we reshape the image from 2D to 1D, it doesn’t really understand the spatial structure of the image, i.e., it is not spatially invariant.
+* No spatial information: Since we reshape the image from 2D to 1D, it doesn't understand the spatial structure of the image, i.e., it is not spatially invariant.
 For example, if a picture of a cat appears in the top left of the image in one picture and the bottom right of another picture, the MLP will try to correct itself and assume that a cat will always appear in this section of the image.